 If you’ve exhausted all the tax-advantaged accounts above, the next best place to put your savings is a regular old taxable account.
 While it doesn’t offer any tax breaks, it does have a few advantages.

 The first is that you can invest in pretty much whatever you want.
-It’s similar to an IRA in that way in that the whole world of options is open to you.
+It’s similar to an IRA in that the whole world of options is open to you.

 The second is that, again like an IRA, you have a lot of control over how much you pay.
 You can keep costs to a minimum, leaving more of your money for yourself.